splicebox/PsiCLASS/README.md

 	chr_name start_site end_site

 *Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) and [STAR](https://github.com/alexdobin/STAR).

-At this point, its behavior on alignment data generated with other tools is unknown.
+Since PsiCLASS needs the XS field of the BAM file to determine the strand, STAR should be running with option `--outSAMstrandField intronMotif`.

+If you are using STAR to find non-canonical splice sites, you can use the included `addXS` to add the XS field in the BAM file by

+	samtools view -h in.bam | ./addXS reference_genome.fa | samtools view -bS - > out.bam

 *Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
 To determine a better cutoff value, one can run the voting tool (see [Advanced usage](#advanced-usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org), using the included tool 'grader'.
 Note that the per sample sets of transcripts will remain unchanged.